fabiana2611/fabiana2611.github.io/_posts/2025/2025-02-17-terraform-foundation.md

 	<li>
 		<a href="https://developer.hashicorp.com/terraform/cloud-docs/policy-enforcement">Sentinel or OPA with HCP Terraform</a>
 		<ul>
 			 <li><em>Both tools allow you to define custom policies to evaluate and control Terraform configurations before they are applied.
 Both offer powerful capabilities to enforce custom policies on your Terraform configurations, providing an additional layer of security and governance.
-By leveraging these tools, you can prevent sensitive information or undesired strings from being present in your infrastructure code, reducing the risk of accidental misconfigurations and potential security vulnerabilities.<em> <a href="https://developer.hashicorp.com/terraform/cloud-docs/policy-enforcement/sentinel">[1]</a><a href="https://developer.hashicorp.com/terraform/cloud-docs/policy-enforcement/opa">[2]</a></li>
+By leveraging these tools, you can prevent sensitive information or undesired strings from being present in your infrastructure code, reducing the risk of accidental misconfigurations and potential security vulnerabilities.</em> <a href="https://developer.hashicorp.com/terraform/cloud-docs/policy-enforcement/sentinel">[1]</a><a href="https://developer.hashicorp.com/terraform/cloud-docs/policy-enforcement/opa">[2]</a></li>
 			<li>Sentinel Policy: policy as code framework integrated with HashiCoprp Enterprise</li>
 			<li>Teal-time feedback on potential security risks in Terraform configurations during the development process</li>
 			<li>Sentinel and OPA can enhance security by preventing unauthorized changes to your managed infrastructure</li>